 Gibson Dunn announced April 14 that it had decided to push its U.S. summer program start date back to June 15, from its typical start date in mid-May and said it does not yet know whether the program will be held in person or conducted remotely.
 On May 18, the firm said the program will run for six weeks, but the firm will pay participants for the amount of time they had originally committed to it.

-Goodwin Procter confirmed to Law360 on April 10 that it had laid off a "limited number" of nonattorney staff.
-The firm said it would provide severance packages to those affected and will continue to make contributions to their health care benefits through Sept.
-30. A report said the number of staff affected was about 50.
-On April 23, the firm told Law360 it had shortened its summer associate program to five weeks, and that it will be offered virtually starting July 6.
-The firm will compensate the 85 associates based on the firm's first-year associate salary of $190,000 per year, but prorated for the five-week program.
+Goodwin Procter LLP confirmed to Law360 on April 10 that it had laid off a "limited number" of non-attorney staff.
+The firm said it would provide severance packages to those affected and would continue to make contributions to their health care benefits through Sept.
+30. A report said the number of staff affected was around 50.
+On April 23, the firm told Law360 that it had shortened its summer associate program to five weeks, and that it would be offered virtually starting July 6.
+The firm said it would compensate the 85 associates based on the firm's first-year associate salary of $190,000 a year, but prorated for the five-week program.
 On Dec.
 2, the firm informed nonpartner lawyers, science advisers and science law clerks that they will be receiving a "tech stipend" of $1,000 or the equivalent in their local currency.

 Greenspoon Marder told Law360 on April 15 that the more than 240-attorney firm had let go of 40 staff members and five lawyers and had implemented unspecified salary reductions.